Sleeping badly doubles the risk of developing asthma, especially in those with high genetic risk – breaking latest news-breakinglatest.news-Breaking Latest News

 Compared with people at low genetic risk, those with the highest genetic risk were 47% more likely to be diagnosed with asthma, while those with poor sleep patterns were 55% more likely.
 Furthermore people who had both a high genetic risk and disturbed sleep were 122% more likely to develop asthma compared to those who did not have this genetic predisposition and slept well, or had a risk more than doubled.

-These people were more likely to have potentially influential risk factors than those undiagnosed, including: low education levels, unhealthy sleep patterns, obesity, higher genetic risk scores for asthma, high alcohol consumption, and smoking, high blood pressure, diabetes, depression, acid reflux, increased exposure to pollution.
+These people were more likely to have potentially influential risk factors than those who were not diagnosed with the condition, namely: low education levels, unhealthy sleep patterns, obesity, higher scores for genetic asthma risk, high alcohol consumption and smoking, high blood pressure, diabetes, depression, acid reflux, increased exposure to pollution.

 Sleeping better (still) reduces the risk of asthma

-Further more in-depth analyzes on a smaller group of people have indicated that a healthy sleep pattern could reduce the risk of asthma by 37% in people with high genetic risk, 41% in those at intermediate risk, 44% in those with low genetic risk.
-Results suggesting how sleeping well could help offset the risk of asthma, regardless of genetic susceptibility.
+Further more in-depth analyzes on a smaller group of people have reported that a healthy sleep pattern could reduce the risk of asthma by 37% in people with high genetic risk, 41% in those at intermediate risk, 44% in those with low genetic risk.
+Results suggesting how sleeping well could help offset asthma risk, regardless of genetic susceptibility.

 In theory a low genetic risk combined with healthy sleep could result in 19% fewer asthma casesaccording to the researchers.